 - Different Levels

-One of the important aspects of the defect life cycle on a generic level includes defect tracking.
-The reason this is important is because test teams open several defects when testing a piece of software which is only multiplied if the particular system under test is complex.
+One of the important aspects of the Defect Life cycle on a generic level includes defect tracking.
+This is important because test teams open several defects when testing a piece of software which is only multiplied if the particular system under test is complex.
 In such a scenario, managing these defects and analyzing these defects to drive closure can be a daunting task.

-The two main parameters that form the basis for effective defect tracking and resolution are:
+The two main parameters that form the basis for effective Defect Tracking and Resolution are:

-- Defect priority
+- Defect Priority in Testing

-- Defect Severity
+- Defect Severity in Testing

-These are often a confused concept and are almost used interchangeably amongst not only test teams but also development teams.
+These are often a confusing concept and are almost used interchangeably amongst not only test teams but also development teams.
 There’s a fine line between the two and it’s important to understand that there are indeed differences between the two.